OvertureMaps/data/README.md

 ## How to Access Overture Maps Data

 Overture Maps data is available in cloud-native [Parquet](https://parquet.apache.org/docs/) format.
-There is no single Overture "entire planet" file to be downloaded, instead, we have organized the data by theme and type at the following locations:
+There is no single Overture "entire planet" file to be downloaded.
+Instead, we have organized the data by theme and type at the following locations:

 ### Data Location
 |Theme| Amazon S3 | Microsoft Azure |